Frisland

 Frisland, also called Frischlant, Friesland, Frislanda, Frislandia, or Fixland, is a phantom island that appeared on virtually all of the maps of the North Atlantic from the 1560s through the 1660s.
+It was removed as no Frisland was found as the area was more thoroughly explored and navigation increased.
+Accurate navigation was more difficult in this time (before more accurate marine chronometers), and it might have originated from a misidentification of Iceland or Greenland.

 History

-Frisland originally may also have been a cartographic approximation of Iceland, but in 1558 the influential Zeno map charted the landmass as an entirely separate island south (or occasionally south-west) of Iceland.